How to Visit Iquitos and the Amazon Rainforest (Full guide!)

 Iquitos is the largest city in the Peruvian Amazon, with over 400,000 inhabitants in the metropolitan area.
 It’s informally known as the “Capital of the Peruvian Amazon”.

+There are several things to do and see in Iquitos before beginning your Amazon adventure.
 The Amazon Rescue Center is dedicated to conservation of manatees.
 The center is located a bit outside of town, so there’s a small commute to reach it.

 Pilpintuwasi Butterfly Farm & Amazon Animal Orphanage is another center in Iquitos that focuses on animal conservation.
 They have a very colorful butterfly garden for visitors to enjoy.

-Our guide also took us to Nanay Market, which was filled with vendors.
+We hired a guide, and he took us to Nanay Market, which was filled with vendors.
 Most of the vendors sold fish and fruit.

-Tours of the Amazon Rainforest
+Our Tour of the Amazon Rainforest

 We personally booked a 2-day tour at Maniti Eco-Lodge.
 Our tour guide took us down the river and showed us Monkey Island.
 We also saw wild pink dolphins in the river!
 During the evening we also went on a nocturnal hike in the forest.
 We enjoyed our time at Maniti Eco Lodge and we would recommend it to others.
 Be prepared to “rough it” a little.
 You’ll be fully immersed in the rainforest experience!
 Maniti Eco Lodge also offers a 3-day tour, a 4-day tour, a 5-day tour, a 6-day tour, and a 7-day tour.